All Episodes

 All right, we were talking about the NFL.

-This is this is uh wild card weekend, as you know, coming up, but one of the big bits of news here that the Chiefs, Kansas City Chiefs and the uh New Jersey Jets have come to an agreement on compensation for Herman Edwards should he leave the head coaching position of the Jets to go join the Chiefs.
+But one of the big bits of news here is that the Chiefs, Kansas City Chiefs and the New Jersey Jets, have come to an agreement on compensation for Herman Edwards should he leave the head coaching position of the Jets to go join the Chiefs.

-They got close to the playoffs championship game last year, but the kicker blew two kick two kicks against the Steelers.
+They got close to the playoffs championship game last year, but the kicker blew two kicks against the Steelers.

-Uh and and of course they win it this season with the greatest of expectations.
+And they went into this season with the greatest of expectations.

 He's the greatest motivator.